-Include any 15 HTML programs and 20 C programs in the record book.
+Include any 20 C programs and 15 HTML programs in the record book.

 Note: All lab works should be neatly recorded in a Laboratory Record Book in written form.
 However Program results can be pasted in the left hand side of the fare record.
 All students should have a rough record (observation note book) too, in which they write all the works to be carried out in the lab prior to his/her entering the lab.
 He/She may also note down the i/p and o/p that he gives for program verification in the observation note book (rough record).